ascholerChemeketa/cs160Reader/_sources/CSPNameNumbers/Exercises.rst

     :practice: T

     Complete the code on lines 3 and 5 below to print the cost of a car trip of 500 miles when the car gets 26 miles per gallon and gas costs 3.45 a gallon.

-It should print 66.34615384615385.
+    The answer you get should be 66.34615384615385.
+But make sure you calculate it, as opposed to hardcoding that value into your program!

     ~~~~
     miles = 500
     milesPerGallon = 26